Home | Hawaiian Chicken Bake

 Brown rice – White rice or cauliflower rice work well as a substitute.

-Shredded cooked chicken – You can use shredded chicken thighs, or even try it with shredded pork or beef!
+Shredded cooked chicken – You can use leftover chicken, shredded chicken thighs, or even try it with shredded pork or beef!
+Cooking your chicken tenderloins or boneless skinless chicken breasts works too!

-Crushed pineapple – Diced pineapple will work, however, if you can give it a quick chop before adding to help distribute the pineapple throughout the casserole.
+Crushed pineapple – Pineapple tidbits, pineapple chunks, pineapple slices, pineapple rings, or fresh pineapple will work, however, you can give it a quick chop before adding it to help distribute the pineapple throughout the casserole.
+For a little more extra flavor, you can add a dash of brown sugar.

 Kefir – Plain yogurt works as a great alternative, or you can increase the mayo amount.

 Coconut aminos – Use a combination of soy sauce and pineapple juice (half and half) as an alternative to coconut aminos.
-You can also substitute in homemade pineapple teriyaki sauce.
+You can also substitute homemade pineapple teriyaki sauce with a dash of rice vinegar.
+Another flavor option is the use of a Hawaiian bbq sauce with this pineapple chicken.

 Avocado oil mayonnaise – Plain yogurt or increasing the kefir will work as a substitute.